diesc/diesc.github.io/_posts/2017-05-02-jekyll-structure.md

 post.html
 ![post.html](/assets/img/post.png)

-If you've noticed in the post.html file, there is a front matter with 'layout: default' inside it, it means that post.html is inheriting all the properties of the default.html file.
+If you’ve noticed in the post.html file, there is a front matter with ‘layout: default’ inside it, it means that post.html is inheriting all the properties of the default.html file.

-You've noticed some text inside of double braces too, didn't you?
+You’ve noticed some text inside of double braces too, didn’t you?
 These are global, site and page variables that Jekyll makes a variety of data available via the [Liquid templating system](https://github.com/Shopify/liquid/wiki).

 The **_post** folder is where we create our posts.
 To create a post we need to follow the format **YEAR-MONTH-DAY-title.MARKUP** or **YEAR-MONTH-DAY-title.MD**, example: ***2017-05-03-example.markup*** or ***2017-05-03-example.md***.